Religious Studies: Asian Religions (MA)

 1 year (Full-time) / 2 years (Part-time) / n/a (Distance / E-Learning)

-Part 1 consists of a generic skills module (20 credits), a core RS (Asian Religions) skills module (20 credits), 40 credits of language study, and 40 further credits of guided study in the history of Asian religious thought and practice.
+Part 1 consists of a generic postgraduate skills module, a core Religious Studies (Asian Religions) skills module, optional Sanskrit study, and optional modules focusing on the history of Asian religions.

 Current options include: